OneDrive/onedrive-sdk-csharp/samples/OneDrivePhotoBrowser/readme.md

     private readonly string oneDriveForBusinessClientId = "Insert your AAD client ID here";
     private readonly string oneDriveForBusinessReturnUrl = "Insert your AAD return URL here";
 ```

+For more details on setting up an application to access OneDrive for Business please read the [registration documentation](https://dev.onedrive.com/app-registration.htm#register-your-app-for-onedrive-for-business) for the API.

 ## Run the sample